Patterns to include in reports.

---all Typecheck all files, not just @flow --ignore Specify one or more ignore patterns, comma separated --ignore-version Ignore the version constraint in .flowconfig --include Specify one or more include patterns, comma separated --include-suppressed Ignore any `suppress_comment` lines in .flowconfig --include-warnings Include warnings in the error output (warnings are excluded by default) --lib Specify one or more lib files/directories, comma separated --lints Specify one or more lint rules, comma separated --munge-underscore-members Treat any class member name with a leading underscore as private --no-flowlib Do not include embedded declarations --show-all-errors Print all errors (the default is to truncate after 50 errors) --weak Typecheck with weak inference, assuming dynamic types by default
+--all Typecheck all files, not just @flow --flowconfig-name Set the name of the flow configuration file. (default: .flowconfig) --ignore Specify one or more ignore patterns, comma separated --ignore-version Ignore the version constraint in .flowconfig --include Specify one or more include patterns, comma separated --include-suppressed Ignore any `suppress_comment` lines in .flowconfig --include-warnings Include warnings in the error output (warnings are excluded by default) --lib Specify one or more lib files/directories, comma separated --lints Specify one or more lint rules, comma separated --munge-underscore-members Treat any class member name with a leading underscore as private --no-flowlib Do not include embedded declarations --show-all-errors Print all errors (the default is to truncate after 50 errors) --untyped Specify one or more patterns, comma separated, for files to treat as untyped --weak Typecheck with weak inference, assuming dynamic types by default

 No tool specific severity levels are available.

 Note: The incremental analysis cannot be supported for Flow.
 This is because Flow checks files with considering dependency between them and the results on unchanged files can be affected by changed files.